DavidM0808/Dumb_Hackathon/README.md

 2. **Note**: The app starts with earmuffs active by default (muted state)
 3. Interact with Labubu using the available controls:
    - **🎧 Earmuffs button**: Toggle audio mute/unmute (click to unmute first)
-   - **❤️ Check button**: Add a heart (like) - only works when unmuted
+   - **❤️ Check button**: Add a heart (like) - positioned on left ear, only works when unmuted
-   - **❌ Cross button**: Remove a heart (dislike) - only works when unmuted
+   - **❌ Cross button**: Remove a heart (dislike) - positioned on right ear, only works when unmuted
 4. Watch the heart counter and audio status update in real-time
-5. When earmuffs are active, the ear buttons are disabled and Labubu wears golden earmuffs
+5. When earmuffs are active, the video switches to show Labubu putting on earmuffs, and ear buttons are disabled
+6. When unmuted, the video switches back to the default Labubu animation

 ## API Endpoints